annebrown/content-data/content/1.frameworks/next/ref/data-fetching/index.md

 ## Revalidating

-- purging cache and fetching latest
+- ditch cache and fetching latest
 - time-based or on-demand